Newmarket Dubai Future Champions Festival 2024 Betting Offers

 The race became a Group 3 offering in 1975 and then three years later Hoover took over sponsorship duties.
 It was promoted to Group 2 in 1986 and then Group 1 four years after that.
 It got its first taste of life at Newmarket in 2005 when Ascot was closed for redevelopment, eventually moving to the course permanently in 2011 as part of the Cambridgeshire Meeting.
 It wasn’t moved Future Champions Day until 2014, when it and the Rockfel Stakes switches places in the racing calendar.

 The race enjoyed a stint as part of the Breeders’ Cup Challenge between 2008 and 2012 when winners would be automatically welcome to take part in the Breeders’ Cup Juvenile Fillies’ Turf.
-As with so many other flat races around the country, the leading jockey is Frankie Dettori who has won it six times to date.
-That’s the same number of wins as Henry Cecil has managed as a trainer, making him the best in the business for this event.
+As with so many other flat races around the country, the leading jockey is Frankie Dettori who has won it seven times to date spanning 21 years (1990-2021).
+Henry Cecil has managed six wins as a trainer, making him the best in the business for this event until John Gosden matched the feat in 2022 and Aidan O’Brien a year later in 2023.

 One of Cecil’s wins was with Oh So Sharp, the horse that one of the other races over the weekend is named in honour of.
 This race has royal connections, with Her Majesty Queen Elizabeth II having won it twice as an owner.
 Her first win came in 1973 with Escorial, whilst he second came eight years later when Height of Fashion won.